MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitcreate.md

 An AcxCircuit represents a partial audio path to a user perceived audio device (speakers, mic, etc.).
 An AcxCircuit has at least one input pin and one output pin (ACXPIN), and it aggregates zero or ‘n’ AcxElements-like objects.
 By default, AcxElements are ‘connected’ in the same order of assembly.
-An AcxCircuit has a dedicated WDF queue.
-An AcxCircuit can have zero or ‘n’ number of streams.

 ### Example